comake/openapi-operation-executor/README.md

 }
 ```

-⚠️ This library currently only supports oAuth2 security via an `accessToken`.
-It automatically adds the header `Authorization: Bearer ACCESS_TOKEN` to requests if oAuth security is specified in the OpenAPI spec.
+⚠️ This library currently only supports oAuth2 security via an `accessToken` or `apikey` authorization through a header or a query parameter.
+It automatically adds the header `Authorization: Bearer ACCESS_TOKEN` to requests if an `oAuth` security scheme is specified in the OpenApi spec.
+It automatically adds the `apikey` as a header or query parameter if an `apiKey` security scheme is specified in the OpenApi spec.

 **Return value**